Allied Aitebar Business Finance

 Eligible companies can apply for Islamic SME financing at any Allied Bank branch across Pakistan.
 The approval process is outlined below:

-Step 1: Respective Branch Managers will forward your case to our regional business team that will further liaise with you for any required information etc.
+Step 1: Respective Branch Managers will forward your case to our regional business team, which will further liaise with you for any required information, etc.

-Step 2: The business team/relationship manager will provide a preliminary assessment of the request in view of the eligibility criteria.
-Subsequent to bank satisfaction in all respects case will be put forward for further processing.
+Step 2: The business team / relationship manager will provide a preliminary assessment of the request in view of the eligibility criteria.
+Subsequent to the bank’s satisfaction in all respects, the case will be put forward for further processing.

-Step 3: Decision on the proposed facility will be taken by the approving authority of the bank and advised accordingly to the applicant.
+Step 3: A decision on the proposed facility will be taken by the approving authority of the bank and advised accordingly to the applicant.

-Step 4: Subsequent to approval of request the relevant business team/ relationship manager will provide an offer letter for applicant’s acceptance along with ancillary documents for limit authorisation.
+Step 4: Subsequent to the approval of the request, the relevant business team / relationship manager will provide an offer letter for the applicant’s acceptance along with ancillary documents for limit authorization.

 A Small Enterprise (SE) is defined as a business that meets both of the following criteria: